gmidolo/interpolated_S_change/README.md

 ## Data ([`data`](data) folder)

-NOTE: We have excluded some large outputs (model files and site-level predictions) from this repository to keep its size manageable.
-You can find the complete data and all fitted models, necessary for reproducing our analyses, on Zenodo: <ADD_ZENODO_LINK>.
-Please download the `data` folder from there to get started.

 ### Raw Data Sources (*not deposited*)

-The primary data sources used in this project (see [DOI: 10.58060/250x-we61](https://doi.org/10.58060/250x-we61)), including species lists recorded in each plot, are not directly stored in this repository but can be accessed through the European Vegetation Archive (EVA) Coordinating Board (see <https://euroveg.org/eva-database/>).
+The primary data sources used in this project (DOI: [10.58060/250x-we61](https://doi.org/10.58060/250x-we61)), including species lists recorded in each plot, are not directly stored in this repository but can be accessed through the European Vegetation Archive (EVA) Coordinating Board (see <https://euroveg.org/eva-database/>).
 The R code to preprocess and clean EVA and ReSurveyEurope data is available in [`src/1_data_cleaning`](src/1_data_cleaning).

 ### Preprocessed input data - [`input`](data/input)